-I had the pleasure of spending a few days with my friends in Stick Men: Tony Levin, Markus Reuter and Pat Mastelotto.
-They were in Italy for a short tour, and I was invited to open their show in Carrara, north of Tuscany.
-I had never been there before.
-Luckily, I had some time off to wander around, before the concert and on the day after.
+I recently had the pleasure of spending a few days with my friends in Stick Men: Tony Levin, Markus Reuter, and Pat Mastelotto.
+They were in Italy for a short tour, and I was invited to open their show in Carrara, in northern Tuscany — a place I had never visited before.
+Luckily, I had some free time to wander around both before the concert and the following day.

-The show was put together by Paolo Bedini, in support of the Parole Liberate project.
-I got to play a half-an-hour set with my good friend EUGENE, with some help from guests Lorenzo Eva (on trumpet) and Pat Mastelotto, who agreed to perform with us.
-Unfortunately, Alessandro Inolti wasn’t available for this gig — we missed him, although we had a pretty decent backup plan!
-The show was recorded.
-I plan to release the soundboard recording on Bandcamp at some point.
-Also, there’s some high quality footage of our set.
-I have uploaded a couple of videos on YouTube: Building Homes and Frantic.
+Organized by Paolo Bedini in support of the Parole Liberate project, the show featured a half-hour set of mine alongside my good friend EUGENE.
+We were also joined by guest trumpet player Lorenzo Eva and Pat Mastelotto himself, who kindly agreed to perform with us.
+Unfortunately, Alessandro Inolti couldn’t make it to this gig; we missed him, though we had a pretty solid backup plan!
+The entire show was recorded, and I plan to release the soundboard audio on Bandcamp at some point.
+In the meantime, you can watch some high-quality footage of our set on YouTube, where I’ve already uploaded a couple of videos: Building Homes and Frantic.

 I’m looking forward to more adventures!